cilium/cilium/Documentation/network/standalone.rst

   automatically mount the BPF file system at its default location.
 See also `GH-10955 <https://github.com/cilium/cilium/issues/10955>`_ for details.

-In this Quick-Start example we enable the standalone layer 4 load-balancer functionality for both IPv4 and IPv6, as a load-balancing algorithm we utilize Maglev consistent hashing, and the networking device for the load-balancer in this case is called ``bond0``.
+In this Quick-Start example, we enable the standalone layer 4 load-balancer functionality for both IPv4 and IPv6, with Maglev consistent hashing as the load-balancing algorithm.
+In our case, the networking device for the load-balancer is called ``bond0``.
 Multi-device setups are supported as well, and can be specified via ``--devices=bond0,eth0`` or through a device name regex.
 Furthermore, we enable XDP acceleration for maximum efficiency.